Listen to the Podcast

 Some people think of greed as a bad thing in society as we look upon greed, we tend to look at it as if someone is greedy, that it’s a bad thing, but it can actually be used to benefit you in many ways, so that’s the core and the focus of this week’s discussion, greed.

-If you take a look at the daily, you can see we hung around this higher price level for pretty much a couple of weeks and then we roll back over, pull back a little bit to retest those levels and now we’re kind of bouncing at those levels, so we’re kind of playing right there in those little consolidations patterns, so we’ll see.
+If you take a look at the daily, you can see we hung around this higher price level for pretty much a couple of weeks, and then we roll back over, pull back a little bit to retest those levels, and now we’re bouncing at those levels, so we’re kind of playing right there in those small consolidations patterns, so we’ll see.
 We’ll see if the market comes back and pulls back into those all-time highs that we made about a year or so ago.

-You can see that when we look at buying pressure here, stocks try to continue to move higher for a few weeks and they try to go higher and it took 2 weeks for it to attempt to move higher, about 18 trading days here.
+You can see that when we look at buying pressure here, stocks try to continue to move higher for a few weeks and they try to go higher, and it took two weeks for it to attempt to move higher, about 18 trading days here.

-Really all of those were whipped out within one single day, so selling pressure can really accelerate things and really move the markets.
+All of those were whipped out within one single day, so selling pressure can accelerate things and move the markets.

 Those are some things to keep an eye out, as far as other stocks, which you are watching for, between Netflix you still have a few of the same patterns that we were watching before the same with apple.
 It might be trying to break out of this pattern right there.

-Facebook, if we take a look at that, it’s still kind of isolating, even though it broke out right there, you can see it come back because hat break out was a little too high, too fast, so a little pull back, profit taking is going to happen and if you’re looking for a value buy, somewhere around this 122 level might be a nice price, if you can get it at 120 it could be a nice value price, so long as that it holds there.
+Facebook, if we take a look at that, it’s still kind of isolating, even though it broke out right there, you can see it come back because hat break out was a little too high, too fast, so a little pullback, profit taking is going to happen and if you’re looking for a value buy, somewhere around this 122 level might be an excellent price, if you can get it at 120 it could be an excellent value price, so long as that it holds there.

-Getting into the more core of the lesson today, I’d like to talk a little more about greed, it’s one of those things that people tend to avoid, and I’ve talked about greed in the past in one of the hidden episodes, in fact if you want to go to it it’s called monkey and apples episode, it’s listed on the website, it’s not on YouTube, because it is hidden.
+Getting into the more core of the lesson today, I’d like to talk a little more about greed, it’s one of those things that people tend to avoid, and I’ve spoken about desire in the past in one of the hidden episodes, in fact if you want to go to it it’s called monkey and apple episode, it’s listed on the website, it’s not on YouTube, because it is hidden.

 But if you’ve been with me for some time, you might have heard of some of the concepts I mentioned before.